Manufacturing EBITDA & Valuation Multiples – 2023 Report

 • Alternative deal types will be more common: The macroeconomic climate has made buyers in several industries uncertain about the prospect of traditional M&A activity, causing joint ventures and strategic partnerships to be more prevalent.
 Sellers willing to consider these options are likely to have an easier time selling for a higher multiple.

 The process of selling any business is overwhelming, but the myriad of logistical concerns surrounding manufacturing companies makes it especially daunting.
-For those seeking advice, I am happy to answer your questions as I’ve gone through this process several times before.
-You can reach me via the link below or through the contact page on this website.
+For those seeking advice, I am happy to answer your questions as I’ve gone through this process several times before and am a big believer in transparency in M&A. You can reach me via the link below or through the contact page on this website.